DoctorLogicProduct/dltest/dental-data-solutions-email-blast.md

   text: 'Our growth accelerators can help your practice grow as fast as you want.
     We offer Paid Advertising (PPC), Blog Writing, Video Production and Manage Chat. '
   img: "/uploads/ContentMarketing2Thumb.jpg"
   class: ''
   btn: []
   alt: ''
+- template: feature
+  component: feature-1
+  component_css: feature
+  img_alignment: Right
+  text: As our partner, you will have access to the latest solutions, transparent
+    reporting, unlimited content, technology upgrades, dedicated support and a 100% HIPAA compliant platform.
+You will be taken care of with feedback on how to grow your practice from like minded people who are medical marketing experts.
+  headline: The DoctorLogic Difference
+  img: "/uploads/EstablishTrustThumb.jpg"
+  class: ''
+  btn: []
+  alt: ''